ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 });
 ```

-The test mocks only those properties/methods which are used by the component in that particular test.
-Even if a Signal Store might have more methods, it is not the case that all of them have to be mocked.
+The test mocks only the properties and methods that are used by the component in that particular test.
+Even if a Signal Store has additional methods, it is not necessary to mock all of them.

 ### ng-mocks